YaRN: Efficient Context Window Extension of Large Language Models: Introduction

 One reoccurring limitation with positional encodings is the inability to generalize past the context window seen during training.
 While some methods such as ALiBi are able to do limited generalization, none are able to generalize to sequences significantly longer than their pre-trained length~\citep{kazemnejad2023impact}.

-Some works have been done to overcome such limitation. \citep{chen2023extending} and concurrently \citep{kaiokendev} proposed to extend the context length by slightly modifying RoPE via Position Interpolation (PI) and fine-tuning on a small amount of data.
-As an alternative, we proposed the "NTK-aware" interpolation by taking the loss of high frequency into account in \citep{blocntkaware}.
-Since then, we have proposed two improvements of the "NTK-aware" interpolation, with different emphasis: \begin{itemize} \item the "Dynamic NTK" interpolation method for pre-trained models without fine-tuning. \item the "NTK-by-part" interpolation method which performs the best when fine-tuned on a small amount of longer-context data. \end{itemize} We have been excited to see that the "NTK-aware" interpolation and the "Dynamic NTK" interpolation have already seen their presence in the open-source models such as Code Llama \citep{rozière2023code} (using "NTK-aware" interpolation) and Qwen 7B \citep{qwen} (using "Dynamic NTK").
+Some works have been done to overcome such limitation. \citep{chen2023extending} and concurrently~\citep{kaiokendev} proposed to extend the context length by slightly modifying RoPE via Position Interpolation (PI) and fine-tuning on a small amount of data.
+As an alternative, \citep{blocntkaware} proposed the "NTK-aware" interpolation by taking the loss of high frequency into account.
+Since then, two improvements of the "NTK-aware" interpolation have been proposed, with different emphasis: \begin{itemize} \item the "Dynamic NTK" interpolation method \citep{emozillareddit} for pre-trained models without fine-tuning. \item the "NTK-by-parts" interpolation method \citep{blocntkparts} which performs the best when fine-tuned on a small amount of longer-context data. \end{itemize}

+The "NTK-aware" interpolation and the "Dynamic NTK" interpolation have already seen their presence in the open-source models such as Code Llama~\citep{rozière2023code} (using "NTK-aware" interpolation) and Qwen~7B~\citep{qwen} (using "Dynamic NTK").

-In this paper, in addition to making a complete account of the previous works on the "NTK-aware", the "Dynamic NTK" and the "NTK-by-part" interpolations, we present YaRN (Yet another RoPE extensioN method), a method to efficiently extend the context window of models trained with Rotary Position Embeddings (RoPE), which include the LLaMA~\citep{touvron2023llama}, GPT-NeoX~\citep{black2022gptneox20b}, and PaLM~\citep{chowdhery2022palm} families of models.
-YaRN reaches state-of-the-art context window extension after fine-tuning on a less than $\sim$0.1\%-sized representative sample of the original model's pre-training data.
+In this paper, in addition to making a complete account of the previous unpublished works on the "NTK-aware", the "Dynamic NTK" and the "NTK-by-parts" interpolations, we present YaRN (Yet another RoPE extensioN method), an improved method to efficiently extend the context window of models trained with Rotary Position Embeddings (RoPE) including the LLaMA~\citep{touvron2023llama}, the GPT-NeoX~\citep{black2022gptneox20b}, and the PaLM~\citep{chowdhery2022palm} families of models.